Dopamine Agonists & Other Parkinson's Drugs

 Clinical Pearl

-Ask about gambling, not just tremors.
-Impulse control disorders are the signature side effect students forget — and the one NCLEX loves to test.
+Ask about gambling, not just tremors — impulse control disorders are the signature side effect students forget.
+And warn about sudden sleep attacks before the client drives.